viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ## Download the `yamnet/classification` model file

 This example uses the `yamnet/classification` TensorFlow Lite model for audio classification.
-We are using a pre-trained model for this example, but you can also [train your own model](/manage/ml/train-model/).
+This is a pre-trained model suitable for this example, but you can also [train your own model](/manage/ml/train-model/).

 1. Download the `yamnet/classification` TensorFlow Lite model file: [yamnet classification tflite model](https://tfhub.dev/google/lite-model/yamnet/classification/tflite/1).

 1. Copy the downloaded file into a more permanent location.
-   For this example, place the model file in the `~/example_workspace` directory from earlier:
+   For this example, place the model file in the <file>~/example_workspace</file> directory from earlier:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    cp ~/Downloads/lite-model_yamnet_classification_tflite_1.tflite ~/example_workspace/